Diane Bish: Awards and honors

 Bish began winning organ competitions during college.
 In her junior and senior years at the University of Oklahoma, she placed first in the American Guild of Organists' Competition.
 She also won the National Organ Competition of the National Federation of Music Clubs, as well as the Original Composition Contest of the Mu Phi Epsilon National Competition.

 In 1989, Bish was awarded the National Citation by the National Federation of Music Clubs of America, considered to be the Federation's highest honor; this award was previously given to other music legends including Leonard Bernstein, Eugene Ormandy, Van Cliburn, and Robert Shaw.
 In 1994, she received the Elizabeth Mathias Award, one of Mu Phi Epsilon's highest honors.

 On April 29, 2016, Bish was awarded the inaugural Distinguished Career Award by the New York City Chapter of the American Guild of Organists, presented to her at the historic Marble Collegiate Church.
-On November 4, 2016, Bish was named the organist emeritus of Coral Ridge Presbyterian Church.
+On November 4, 2016, Bish was named the organist emerita of Coral Ridge Presbyterian Church.
 Also in November 2016, Bish was honored as one of the 2016 Women of Distinction by Celebrating Women International (CWI) in Nassau, Bahamas.
 This award is reserved for women who have made significant contributions worldwide in many fields, including the arts.